-While it’s true that T-bones and porterhouses are cut from the same section of the cattle (the short loin), and both hold the same kinds of meat (the NY strip and the tenderloin filet) the United States Department of Agriculture, or USDA, has strict rules about how much beef belongs on a porterhouse or T-bone.
+It’s true that T-bones and porterhouses are cut from the same section of the cattle (the short loin), and both hold the same kinds of meat (the NY strip and the tenderloin filet).
+But the United States Department of Agriculture, or USDA, has strict rules about how much beef belongs on a porterhouse or T-bone.

 Learn the difference for yourself and bone up on why porterhouses, in particular, are such prized cuts of steak below.

 Porterhouse and T-bone steaks are types of meat that are both cut from the short loin area of cattle.
 The T-shaped bone that the T-bone steak is named after runs through two different kinds of steak in this part of the cow.
 Steak lovers highly prize both of these cuts.
 One side of the bone is a NY strip, second only, perhaps, to the rib-eye in terms of beef quality.
 On the other side is a tenderloin filet: extra-lean, and super tender.

 Each of these cuts is often removed from the bone and served on their own.
 It’s only when both filet and strip are left on the bone that you get a porterhouse or T-bone.